schasta218/support/ADMU/ReadMe.md

 ![image37](https://github.com/TheJumpCloud/support/blob/BS-ADMU-version_1.0.0/ADMU/images/img_37.png)

-> Once the system checks in, the Jumpcloud user can be bound to the system.
+> Once the system checks in, the coresponding Jumpcloud user can be bound to the system.
 If the username matches the account will be ‘taken over’ and the password will update and sync with jumpcloud.

 ![image38](https://github.com/TheJumpCloud/support/blob/BS-ADMU-version_1.0.0/ADMU/images/img_38.png)